-- menu_items If the template is for rendering the first level of a main or flat menu, then menu_items will be a list of MainMenuItem or FlatMenuItem objects (respectively).
-In all other cases, it will be a list Page objects. - In either case, wagtailmenus adds a number of additional attributes to each item to help keep you menu templates consistent.
-For more information see: Attributes added to each item in menu_items - current_level An integer indicating the current level being rendered.
-This starts at 1 for the initial template tag call, then increments by one for each additional level that is added by calling the {% sub_menu %} tag - max_levels An integer indicating the maximum number of levels that should be rendered for the current menu, as determined by the original main_menu, section_menu, flat_menu or children_menu tag call. - current_template The name of the template currently being used for rendering.
-This is most useful when rendering a sub_menu template that calls sub_menu recursively, and you wish to use the same template for all recursions. - sub_menu_template The name of the template that should be used for rendering any further levels (should be picked up automatically by the sub_menu tag). - allow_repeating_parents A boolean indicating whether MenuPage fields should be respected when rendering further menu levels. - apply_active_classes A boolean indicating whether sub_menu tags should attempt to add 'active' and 'ancestor' classes to menu items when rendering further menu levels. - use_absolute_page_urls A boolean indicating whether absolute page URLs should be used for page links when rendering.
+menu_items A list of MenuItem or Page objects with some additional attributes added to help render menu items for the current level.

+For more details on the attribute values added by wagtailmenus, see: Attributes added to each item in menu_items.

+- current_level An integer indicating the current level being rendered.
+This starts at 1 for the initial template tag call, then increments each time sub_menu is called recursively for rendering a particular branch of a menu. - max_levels An integer indicating the maximum number of levels that should be rendered for the current menu, as determined by the original main_menu, section_menu, flat_menu or children_menu tag call. - current_template The name of the template currently being used for rendering.
+This is most useful when rendering a sub_menu template that calls sub_menu recursively, and you wish to use the same template for all recursions. - sub_menu_template The name of the template that should be used for rendering any further levels (should be picked up automatically by the sub_menu tag).

+- original_menu_tag A string value indicating the name of tag was originally called in order to render the branch currently being rendered.
+The value will be one of "main_menu", "flat_menu", "section_menu", "children_menu" or "sub_menu". - allow_repeating_parents A boolean indicating whether MenuPage fields should be respected when rendering further menu levels. - apply_active_classes A boolean indicating whether sub_menu tags should attempt to add 'active' and 'ancestor' classes to menu items when rendering further menu levels. - use_absolute_page_urls A boolean indicating whether absolute page URLs should be used for page links when rendering.